 Once the distribution of resources has been established, the priority for dispatch of these statewide tactical resources will be based on protection priorities as established in the AIWFMP.
-Strategic resource decisions determined by the Daily Statewide Tactical Meeting will be communicated to the Agencies and the Interagency Fire Dispatch Centers via the teletype and/or IFM.
+Strategic resource decisions determined by the Daily Statewide Tactical Meeting will be communicated to the Agencies and the Interagency Fire Dispatch Centers via the teletype, IFM, and/or email.

-E. Resource Allocation Priorities
+5. Resource Allocation Priorities

-Under Alaska Preparedness Levels 1-3, the Protecting Agencies' fire operation leads set resource allocation priorities and preparedness levels; under Preparedness Levels 4 and 5, the Alaska Multi-agency Coordinating Group (AMAC) approves those priorities.
-Reference the AMAC Handbook (https://fire.ak.blm.gov/administration/mac.php) and Alaska Preparedness Levels in the AIMG at https://fire.ak.blm.gov/logdisp/Dispatch-Operations.php.
+Under Alaska Preparedness Levels 1-3, the Protecting Agencies' fire operation leads set resource allocation priorities and preparedness levels.
+Under Preparedness Levels 4 and 5, the Alaska Multi-agency Coordinating Group (AMAC) approves those priorities.
+Reference the AMAC Handbook and Alaska Preparedness Levels in the AIMG.

-F. Mutual Support
+6. Mutual Support